Britain raises official growth forecasts for 2015 and 2016

-LONDON Britain raised its official growth forecasts slightly on Wednesday as Chancellor George Osborne announced an annual budget statement.
+LONDON, March 18 Britain raised its official growth forecasts slightly on Wednesday as finance minister George Osborne announced an annual budget statement.

 Growth for 2015 was forecast to be 2.5 percent, up from a forecast of 2.4 percent made in December, Osborne told parliament.